course-details-portlet

 Skills

-• can, on an advanced level, collaborate with different learners and teachers and other stakeholders plan and carry out a community music project with the purpose of strengthening a sense of community and inclusion in a way that is culturally relevant and responsive
+• can, on an advanced level, collaborate with different learners and teachers and other stakeholders, plan and carry out a community music project with the purpose of strengthening a sense of community and inclusion in a way that is culturally relevant, sensitive, and responsive

-• can on advanced level use own professional skills in music to design music activities that combine artistic qualities with a view on difference as a value, while also considering sustainability, power, and privilege within the community encounter
+• can on advanced level use own professional skills in music to design music activities that combine artistic qualities with a view on difference as a value, while also considering sustainability, power, and privilege within community encounters and contexts

 General competence